We're here to make life easier. See our Erectile Dysfunction Treatments

 If you’ve previously tried to lose weight and struggled to do so, you might consider medicated weight loss.
 Although weight loss medications aren’t ‘magic pills’, when taken in conjunction with increased exercise and a balanced diet, they can increase your chances of losing weight and keeping it off.

-The two approved weight loss medications used in the UK are Orlistat
+The approved weight loss medications used in the UK are:

-Neither of these medications is available over the counter, but you can get approval to use them from a pharmacist or a GP.
+These medications are not available over the counter, but you can get approval to use them from a pharmacist or a GP.

 Conclusion